Skip to content

 • No clear separation of personal and business finances

-• Missing receipts
+• Missing or illegible receipts

 • Numbers gathered only shortly before the deadline